wchak/rotated_monogenic/README.md

-An implementation of rotated monogenic decomposition of 2-D signal $g$.
+An implementation of rotated monogenic scattering transform network of 2-D signal $g$.

 Let $\theta \in [0, 2 \pi)$.
 Denote the Riesz kernel $r_l$ and Riesz transform $R_l$ as
 ```math